SerpentAI/SerpentAI/README.md

 Guides, tutorials and videos are being produced and added to the [GitHub Wiki](https://github.com/SerpentAI/SerpentAI/wiki).
 It currently is the official source of documentation.

+## Getting Help

+You can ask your questions and get help from the community on [Discord](https://discord.gg/9D5SuxH) in the *#project-serpent-help* public channel.

 ![](https://s3.ca-central-1.amazonaws.com/serpent-ai-assets/demo_ymbab.gif)

 _Experiment: Game agent learning to match tiles (You Must Build a Boat)_